 Use wearables to monitor human health analytics and environmental conditions.

 Wearable technology is another type of connected device that is often used in IoT applications.
 Wearables are small, lightweight devices that humans can wear on the body.
 They are often used to track fitness data, such as steps taken, heart rate, and calories burned.
-However, they can also be used to monitor other health metrics, such as blood pressure and blood sugar levels.
+They can also be used to monitor other health metrics, such as blood pressure and blood sugar levels.

 In an industrial setting, wearables can be used to monitor environmental conditions, such as temperature and humidity.
 They can also be used to track workers’ exposure to hazardous materials.
 By monitoring these conditions in real-time, businesses can take proactive steps to protect the health and safety of their employees.